 Update 2018-07: Because Tinder now asks for your phone number too when creating a Facebook based account, a former con has turned into a pro – There’s one fewer step to do an account reset if you use your phone number to log in, as you won’t need a new Facebook account.

-Update 2018-07: This point no longer matters, as Tinder asks for your phone number too again when creating a Facebook based account.
+Update 2019-10: These points no longer matter, as Tinder asks for your phone number too again when creating a Facebook based account.
 In fact, this means resetting your account is now easier with a phone number based Tinder account, because there’s one fewer step.

 – You won’t immediately see if you share any interests with your match.
 Granted, overlapping FB likes may not be the best indicator of compatibility, especially since Tinder only imports your most recent 100 likes, but a shared passion for Monty Python’s Ministry of Silly Walks can make for a great conversation starter and could turn a right swipe into a Super Like.